Defined Benefit Plan: Everything You Need to Know

 These are two categories of defined-benefit plans.
 In both instances, the employee is automatically enrolled and collects upon retirement.
 However, the employee generally must stay with the company for a period of five years before the pension vests.
 The significant difference between the two is how the benefits are calculated.
 In a pension, the formula takes into account the length of time on the job and average salary during the last couple years of employment.
 The cash-balance plan credits the account with a set percentage of one’s salary each year.
 Another difference is in regard to the employee leaving the company before he or she hits retirement age.
 If the employee leaves, he may take the compensation from the cash-balance plan in either a lump sum amount or roll it into an IRA.
 However, if he holds a traditional pension, the funds cannot be rolled into an IRA.

 If you need help determining whether or not to participate in a defined benefit plan or need additional help determining your rights regarding your pension, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.